maths22/paramsync/README.md

 | `config/yourapp/prod/redis/port` | `6380` |
 | `config/yourapp/prod/redis/host` | `cache.myproject.example.com` |

-A `constancy pull` operation against a file type target will work in reverse, and pull values from any keys under `config/yourapp/` into the file `yourapp.yml`, overwriting whatever values are there.
+A `paramsync pull` operation against a file type target will work in reverse, and pull values from any keys under `config/yourapp/` into the file `yourapp.yml`, overwriting whatever values are there.